 No. Hanahau‘oli practices an "aid-blind" admission policy.
 A family's financial status is not part of admission criteria.
 After a child has been accepted, a financial aid committee then reviews requests and grants aid on the basis of demonstrated financial need.

 What do I need to submit to apply for financial aid?

-To consider individual students for financial aid fairly, the School assesses each family's financial situation with the help of the School and Student Service for Financial Aid ("SSS"), an outside agency used by independent schools nationwide.
-Every family applying for aid completes a Parents' Financial Statement (PFS) each year at sssbynais.org for processing, along with supporting documents by March 17th, 2018 (please do not submit to Hanahau‘oli School).
+To consider individual students for financial aid fairly, the School assesses each family's financial situation with the help of the School and Student Service ("SSS"), an outside agency used by independent schools nationwide.
+Every family applying for aid completes a Parents' Financial Statement (PFS) each year at https://sssbynais.force.com/familyportal for processing, along with supporting documents (please do not submit to Hanahau‘oli School).
 The due date for all Financial Aid forms for students currently applying for the 2020-2021 school year is March 15th, 2020.